 The Remarketing Agent is Paid by the Commission.
-The Remarketing Agent's responsibilities include determining the interest rate from time to time and remarketing Second Series Bonds that are tendered by the beneficial owners thereof pursuant to the optional or mandatory tender provisions of the Indenture (subject, in each case, to the terms of the Remarketing Agreement).
+The Remarketing Agent's responsibilities include determining the interest rate from time to time and remarketing Series of 2020 Bonds that are tendered by the beneficial owners thereof pursuant to the optional or mandatory tender provisions of the Indenture (subject, in each case, to the terms of the Remarketing Agreement).
 The Remarketing Agent is appointed by the Commission and is paid by the Commission for its services.
-As a result, the interests of the Remarketing Agent may differ from those of beneficial owners and potential purchasers of Second Series Bonds.
+As a result, the interests of the Remarketing Agent may differ from those of beneficial owners and potential purchasers of Series of 2020 Bonds.

 Determination of Interest Rates by the Remarketing Agent.
-The Remarketing Agent is required to determine the interest rate that will be effective with respect to the Second Series Bonds on the Effective Date (as defined in the Remarketing Agreement), which pursuant to the Indenture is to be the lowest rate necessary in the judgment of the Remarketing Agent to remarket the Second Series Bonds at par, plus accrued interest to the remarketing date.
+The Remarketing Agent is required to determine the interest rate that will be effective with respect to the Series of 2020 Bonds on the Effective Date (as defined in the Remarketing Agreement), which pursuant to the Indenture is to be the lowest rate necessary in the judgment of the Remarketing Agent to remarket the Series of 2020 Bonds at par, plus accrued interest to the remarketing date (plus, in the case of conversion to a Fixed Rate or Long-Term Rate, a net remarketing premium for all such Series of 2020 Bonds taken as a whole is also permissible)..

 Tenders to the Tender Agent.
-As described under "Book Entry", while the Second Series Bonds are in book entry form, a beneficial owner may give notice to elect to tender its Second Series Bonds, through its Participant, to the Tender Agent and the Remarketing Agent, and may effect delivery of such Second Series Bonds by causing the Participant to transfer the Participant's interest in the Second Series Bonds, on DTC's records, to the Tender Agent.
-The requirement for physical delivery of Second Series Bonds in connection with an optional tender or a mandatory tender may be deemed satisfied when the ownership rights in the Second Series Bonds are transferred by Participants on DTC's records and followed by a book entry credit of tendered Second Series Bonds to the Tender Agent's DTC account.
+As described under "Book Entry", while the Series of 2020 Bonds are in book entry form, a beneficial owner may give notice to elect to tender its Series of 2020 Bonds, through its Participant, to the Tender Agent and the Remarketing Agent, and may effect delivery of such Series of 2020 Bonds by causing the Participant to transfer the Participant's interest in the Series of 2020 Bonds, on DTC's records, to the Tender Agent.
+The requirement for physical delivery of Series of 2020 Bonds in connection with an optional tender or a mandatory tender may be deemed satisfied when the ownership rights in the Series of 2020 Bonds are transferred by Participants on DTC's records and followed by a book entry credit of tendered Series of 2020 Bonds to the Tender Agent's DTC account.
 Tendering Bondholders will receive par, plus accrued interest, if any, after the required number of days' notice has elapsed.
-Tendering Bondholders will be paid with the proceeds of the remarketing of the applicable Second Series Bonds and, to the extent those proceeds are insufficient, from the proceeds of draws on the Letter of Credit by the Trustee.
+Tendering Bondholders will be paid with the proceeds of the remarketing of the applicable Series of 2020 Bonds and, to the extent those proceeds are insufficient, from the proceeds of draws on the Letter of Credit by the Trustee.

-Remarketing Agent Routinely Purchases Second Series Bonds for its Own Account.
+Remarketing Agent Routinely Purchases Series of 2020 Bonds for its Own Account.
 The Remarketing Agent acts as remarketing agent for a variety of variable rate demand obligations issued by many issuers and, in its sole discretion, routinely purchases such obligations for its own account.
-The Remarketing Agent is permitted, but not obligated, to purchase tendered Second Series Bonds for its own account and, in its sole discretion, routinely acquires such tendered Second Series Bonds in order to achieve a successful remarketing of the Second Series Bonds (i.e., because there otherwise are not enough buyers to purchase the Second Series Bonds) or for other reasons.
-However, the Remarketing Agent is not obligated to purchase Second Series Bonds, and may cease doing so at any time without notice, in which case it may be necessary for the Trustee to draw on the Letter of Credit to pay tendering Bondholders.
+The Remarketing Agent is permitted, but not obligated, to purchase tendered Series of 2020 Bonds for its own account and, in its sole discretion, routinely acquires such tendered Series of 2020 Bonds in order to achieve a successful remarketing of the Series of 2020 Bonds (i.e., because there otherwise are not enough buyers to purchase the Series of 2020 Bonds) or for other reasons.
+However, the Remarketing Agent is not obligated to purchase Series of 2020 Bonds, and may cease doing so at any time without notice, in which case it may be necessary for the Trustee to draw on the Letter of Credit to pay tendering Bondholders.